 The terms of the Plea Agreement are subject to the approval of the United States District Court for the Northern District of Mississippi.
-On November 7, 2022, View finalized an Agreed Order with the MCEQ as contemplated by the settlement terms.
+On November 7, 2022, View finalized an Agreed Order with the MDEQ as contemplated by the settlement terms.
 On November 16 and 17, 2022, Olive Branch and DCRUA, respectively, approved a joint Agreed Order with View consistent with the settlement terms.
-View continues to coordinate with MDEQ and the local authorities with respect to the obligations contemplated by the settlement terms, including obtaining a pretreatment permit from the Mississippi Environmental Quality Permit Board, which has not been granted as of the date of this prospectus.
+View continues to coordinate with MDEQ and the local authorities with respect to the civil orders and/or agreements contemplated by the settlement terms, including obtaining a pretreatment permit from MCEQ, which has not been granted as of September 7, 2022, the date of this prospectus.
+The Plea Agreement will be presented to the Court for approval following these efforts.
 The date for presentation of the Plea Agreement to the Court has not yet been determined.